bphenriques/dotfiles/FAQ.md

 # FAQ

-# Troubleshooting

 #### 1. Fail to find `nix` nor any home-manager binary.

-Add the following in your `$ZDOTDIR/.zprofile` (here to ensure precedence):
+Add the following in your default shell you have the following:
 ```sh
 # Update PATH with Nix and Home-Manager packages
 test -f "$HOME"/.nix-profile/etc/profile.d/nix.sh && . "$HOME"/.nix-profile/etc/profile.d/nix.sh
 export PATH="/etc/profiles/per-user/$USER/bin:$PATH"
 ```

+Once done, you run the existing commands.

 #### 2. `zsh compinit: insecure directories, run compaudit for list.`

-The mentioned directories are considered as they can be written by users that are not either the `root` or the current user ([source](http://zsh.sourceforge.net/Doc/Release/Completion-System.html##Use-of-compinit)).
+The mentioned directories are mentioned because they can be written by users that are not either the `root` or the current user ([source](http://zsh.sourceforge.net/Doc/Release/Completion-System.html##Use-of-compinit)).
 For this purpose, remove the rogue permissions:
 ```sh
 compaudit | xargs chmod go-w
 ```